-North West entrepreneurs share their stories of being fostered and adopted
+North West Entrepreneurs Share Their Stories of Being Fostered and Adopted

 *Department for Health & Social Care 2024, Department for Education 2024, Department for Health 2024)

-Wright commented: “When I went into care as a teenager I immediately felt a sense of injustice that I’ve never shaken since.
+“When I went into care as a teenager I immediately felt a sense of injustice that I’ve never shaken since.
 I promised myself then that I would foster and adopt.
-It’s given me five wonderful children.
+It’s given me 5 wonderful children.
 My motto is ‘there is always another space at the table.

 “I dug myself out of absolute poverty and I worked incredibly hard to make something of myself.
 It is possible for children in care to have the brightest futures, they just need to be given the chance.
 Fostering can break the cycle of care.
 It can literally save lives!”